02-27-20 Millennials Fight

-The City Council is in emergency session and reviewing options of response.
-Los Angeles is again facing potential riots and arson, like twice before in the sixties and the early nineties.
-But this time the angry citizens are not central city blacks but young millennials of all races.
-These are the young adults that have college degrees or Trade School training or entrepreneur spirited creators.
-They have become completely discouraged by job options and housing expenses.
-Nearly every job begins with a long period of internship where they are expected to work for free.
-And housing is brutally expensive. $1000 per month to share a small room.
-Jobs at restaurants are never full time.
-Stores offer minimum wages for no more than 30-hour week.
-And benefits are rare if ever.
-They are the first generation that are not expected to do as well as their parents and they are pissed.
-They see big business making huge profits from the backs of vulnerable workers.
-They are demanding change.
+The City Council was in emergency session and was reviewing options of response.
+Los Angeles was again facing potential riots and arson, like twice before in the sixties and the early nineties.
+But this time the angry citizens were not central city blacks but young millennials of all races.
+These were the young adults that have college degrees or Trade School training or independent entrepreneurial spirit.
+They had become completely discouraged by job options and housing expenses.
+Nearly every job began with a long period of internship where they were expected to work for free.
+And housing was brutally expensive. $1000 per month to share a small room.
+Jobs at restaurants were never full time.
+Stores offered minimum wages for no more than 30-hour week.
+And benefits were rare if ever.
+They were the first generation that were not expected to do as well as their parents and they were pissed.
+They saw big business making huge profits on the backs of vulnerable workers.
+They were demanding change.

-What is different from the Central City riots, is the targets and the techniques of the rioters.
-First the other riots didn’t have the internet, Twitter or texting.
-The new rioters are organized and clandestine.
-They want to expose and demand change from the businesses and greedy landlords.
-And it is all boldly shown on the internet.
-Lists of egregious businesses and real estate owners with damaging histories are displayed with addresses and contact information on multiple websites.
+What was different from the Central City riots, was the targets and the techniques of the rioters.
+First the other riots didn’t have benefit of the internet, Twitter or texting.
+The new rioters were organized and clandestine.
+They wanted to expose and demanded change from the businesses and greedy landlords.
+And it was all boldly shown on the internet.
+Lists of egregious businesses and real estate owners with damaging histories were displayed with addresses and contact information on multiple websites.
 There were huge marches thru downtown Los Angeles.
 Giant rallies at the capital buildings and their grievances were well documented.
-They have been very clear on who and what needs to change.
+They had been very clear on who and what needed to change.
 But after months of marching with nothing positive to show, the millennials changed tactics.

 Everything immediately went underground.
-No more protests, no marches, no public demands just silences.
+There were no more protests, no marches, no public demands just silences.
 But no one believed the millennials were giving up.
-The city knows it has been placed on notice.
+The city knew it had been placed on notice.
 ‘The silence before the storm’, suggested the news media.
 Then came the news report.
 The real estate company Brown and Troy had its internet server completely wiped of data, including their cloud storage.
-Brown and Troy are the largest apartment complex owners in Los Angeles.
+Brown and Troy were the largest apartment complex owners in Los Angeles.
 The next day their storage facility where they kept paper copies of contracts was burned down in a furious warehouse fire.
 Brown and Troy no longer had copies of the thousands of leases on their apartment tenants.

 Then the same destruction happened at ten other large rental companies.
 When the news media interviewed the Brown and Troy representative, they asked him about the possible millennial involvement.
 He would only say, ‘we love millennials and respect their immense talents.
 We have many employees and tenants in our organization who are millennials.
 We are proud they are with us.
 Thank you.’
 As they finished, a group of millennials could be seen standing near listening.
 The representative looked unnerved.
 Then came the restaurant and market attacks.